Networking, negotiating and understanding business: get the right skills to work with or in industry

 Cost: Free; but attendance to both days is compulsory once registered

-Business Alliance and the PDC are teaming up to offer postdocs (and ECRs) two workshops to support and encourage researchers to make connections with businesses at the outset of their academic career.
+Business Alliance is providing this workshop to support and encourage researchers to make connections with businesses at the outset of their academic career.

 Increasingly, industry-academia collaborations are recognised as an integral part of research success with many benefits for academic partners including research funding, higher quality research outputs (publications, impact), growing contacts and networks, awareness of industry trends, and inspiration by application derived discussions.